FlawCon/2019.flawcon.xyz/coc/handling-guidelines.md

 # Incident handling guidelines

+This has been made public so we can be held accountable for our actions.
+We invite you to report any member of staff you believe may not be following it directly to the event organisers (See the [Staff](/staff) page for details on how to contact us if you are unable to find us in person)

 **If there is any immediate threat to the safety of anyone contact police.**

 # Gather information